 My name is Nicola and I live in Sydney, Australia.
-I started cycling in September 2008 simply to take part in a charity bike riding event and my interest and participation in the activity/sport has grown exponentially ever since.
+I started road cycling in 2008 simply to take part in a charity bike riding event and my interest and participation in the activity/sport has grown exponentially ever since.

 In short – I love cycling.
 It has changed my life.
 Some might see it as bordering on obsession but the way I look at it, there are far worse things to be obsessed with or addicted to.

 I’ve certainly never been the sporty type.
 In fact I’ve always believed I was so hopeless at any kind of sport it would be better for everyone if I just didn’t participate.
 At school my extra-curricular activity was playing the flute in the school orchestra.
 I avoided sport and got away with it quite successfully.
 No one is more surprised than me that I’m now hooked on the sport of cycling.